bradleyeckert/LiteForth/doc/architecture.md

 1. Include a file that compiles new definitions into Flash to build a new QUIT loop.
 1. Test the new QUIT to verify that it will function.
-1. `gild` the new system to save the initialization values and generate the HMAC.
+1. `finalize` the new system to save the initialization values and generate the HMAC.

-The original QUIT is inaccessible after this extension, but the words it is built from are part of the C API.
+The original QUIT may be inaccessible after this extension, but the words it is built from are part of the C API.
 The RoT memory region contains an execution table with them.

 The application region of flash includes an execution table for the RoT QUIT loop to access the application's C API.
 The start of the application section has: